 If you have computer problems while taking your exam, please send me an email immediately.
 It is your responsibility to let me know that you have a problem as soon as the problem occurs.
 If you do not let me know about the problem until after the exam closes, you will not be able to take the exam.

 You will receive a study guide for each exam.
-Study guides are found in the Additional Resources learning module on the Content page.
-The exams will consist of multiple-choice questions and will come from the lectures.
+The exams will consist of multiple choice questions and will come from the lectures.

 Quizzes: